maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

     .container
       +container

-+container is a Susy mixin that applies the definitions you defined in Step 1 to the outer grid containing element you created in Step 2.
+*+container* is a Susy mixin that applies the definitions you defined in Step 1 to the outer grid containing element you created in Step 2.

-NOTE: We remove the following styles from the body tag since we are now replacing these properties with Susy:
+*Step 4*: Remove the following styles from the body tag since we are now replacing these properties with Susy:

       margin: 0 auto
       width: 960px

+And that's it!
+Refresh your browser.
+You may see a very slight shift in the content, but otherwise everything should look the same, accept that Susy is now in control.
+In the Media Queries section of this chapter we will use Susy quite a bit, and as you will soon discover, it's quite powerful.
+First, let's quickly learn how it works.

 #### Susy in Action